Per Diem Life at Nurses PRN

 Why Work Per Diem at Nurses PRN?

 So why should you explore the per diem world at Nurses PRN?
 Don’t take it from me, take it from those who know it best.
-I have over 60 nurses currently working for Nurses PRN!
+I have over 60 nurses currently working for Nurses PRN both part time and full time!
 They enjoy several aspects of working as a per diem nurse, primarily the flexibility of creating their own schedule (imagine being able to make it to every t-ball game or participate in every holiday tradition if you’d like, yay!).
 They also enjoy working at different facilities (a typical nurse works between 3-6 different places in their area), and the ability to meet new people and learn about different facilities.

 Have more questions about per diem?
 Ready to sign up?
 Carpe Diem!!
 There are several recruiters here at Nurses PRN ready for your call, we can’t wait to meet you!